Toyota Prius review - Reliability and safety

-Prius has a strong reputation for reliability - and we expect the new car to maintain this.
+The Toyota Prius has a strong and justified reputation for reliability - it’s very unlikely to go wrong.
 There's also a raft of safety kit as standard

 The hybrid powertrain sounds complicated to the uninitiated, but the Prius has been around since 1997 and similar hybrid systems have been used in a raft of other Toyota and Lexus models for many years, so it's been developed and improved upon with every new model it's been used in.

 In that time the technology has proven itself to be incredibly reliable and any worries about the batteries will be put at ease by the fact that some of the very first Prius models are still going strong.
-Moreover, the Lexus IS – which uses a near identical hybrid system as the Prius – came out on top in the 2015 Driver Power survey.
+As they’re commonly used as taxis, some Priuses have racked up hundreds of thousands of miles.

-Toyota has always had a strong reputation for reliability, but the brand slipped from eighth to 16th overall in our Driver Power 2016 satisfaction survey.
-Its dealer network recorded a good result of fourth, too, with owners rating highly the level of service they received.
+Toyota has always had a strong reputation for reliability, with the brand coming sixth overall in our Driver Power 2020 satisfaction survey.
+Its dealer network recorded a good result, too, with owners rating highly the level of service they received.